close

 How It All Began…

-An encounter with young paralysed women in a rehabilitation centre for paraplegics and getting to hear their stories germinated the idea of a home for paraplegics wherein paralysed women from the underprivileged sections of society would lead a life of dignity and get mainstreamed in society.
-The home for the elderly was conceptualised for both the elderly residents and the children to partake in each other’s company and the natural bonding and affection that would come about among them.
-Thus was born Ghar - an abode for orphan/marginalised girls, women with locomotive disabilities, and the elderly.
+An encounter with young paralysed women and getting to hear their stories germinated the idea of a home for women with disabilities from the underprivileged sections of society wherein they would lead a life of dignity and get mainstreamed in society.
+The home for the elderly was conceptualised for both the elderly residents and the children to partake in each other’s company and the natural bonding and affection that would come about amongst them.
+Thus was born GHAR – a home that would take into her embrace orphan, abandoned and marginalised children, women with disabilities and the elderly.
+Three generations of people from diverse backgrounds would be woven together as one family with togetherness, belongingness, security and above all love and affection.

-Ghar is about the opening of doors, about opportunities, about making a difference in the lives of people.
+GHAR is about opening of doors, about opportunities, about making a difference to the lives of people

 Change the world with us.